-As Ben, our guest from Thailand leaves tomorrow after only a short stay of a week during the Christmas festive season, it is time for a sight-seeing trip to a few southern villages.
-Decided on a drive to the coastal town of Falerna first, before heading north to Cosenza again but via inland, to explore a couple of the smaller villages in the hills.
+As Ben, our guest from Thailand leaves tomorrow after only a short stay of a week during the Christmas festive season over 2017/2018, it is time for a sightseeing trip to a few southern villages.
+Decided on a drive to the coastal town of Falerna first, before heading north to Cosenza again but inland, to explore a couple of the smaller villages in the hills.

-The great advantage about Cosenza is that regardless of whether you want to surround yourself with beautiful beach, coastal ancient villages, or immerse yourself amongst stunning mountains in a national park, it’s all within an easy drive from the city.
+The great advantage of Cosenza is that regardless of whether you want to surround yourself with beautiful beaches, coastal ancient villages, or immerse yourself amongst stunning mountains in a national park, it’s all within an easy drive from the city.

 A quick trip to coastal Falerna in the province of Catanzaro only to find that as expected, most things are closed as this is a summer town really.